vEnhance/1802/src/minmax.typ

     $ x^2 + y^2 + z^2 = 0 $
     is actually $0$-dimensional, because there's only one point in it: $(0,0,0)$.

-  That said, intentionally misleading constraints like this are well off-syllabus for 18.02.
+  That said, intentionally misleading constraints like this are likely off-syllabus for 18.02.
 ]

 == [RECIPE] Working with regions